Bhuvaneshw/Task/README.md

 # Task
-Android Library for background and foreground tasks.<br>
+Android Library for background and foreground tasks.
+Implemented with Thread.<br>
+Do not start large number of Task concurrently.<br>
+Starting large number of Threads may leads to out of memory.

 ### [For Kotlin check this](https://github.com/Bhuvaneshw/TaskKT)